Scalar–tensor–vector gravity: Problems and criticism

-A 2017 article on Forbes by Ethan Siegel states that the Bullet Cluster still "proves dark matter exists, but not for the reason most physicists think".
+A 2017 article in Forbes by Ethan Siegel states that the Bullet Cluster still "proves dark matter exists, but not for the reason most physicists think".
 There he argues in favor of dark matter over non-local gravity theories, such as STVG/MOG.
 Observations show that in "undisturbed" galaxy clusters the reconstructed mass from gravitational lensing is located where matter is distributed, and a separation of matter from gravitation only seems to appear after a collision or interaction has taken place.
 According to Ethan Siegel: "Adding dark matter makes this work, but non-local gravity would make differing before-and-after predictions that can't both match up, simultaneously, with what we observe."

+However, this assessment has been challenged by more recent observations.
+A 2026 study using James Webb Space Telescope photometry re-examined the baryonic mass budget of the Bullet Cluster's core regions, incorporating stellar remnants (neutron stars and black holes) predicted by the integrated galaxy-wide initial mass function (IGIMF) given the high metallicity of the intracluster gas.
+The authors found that once this additional baryonic mass is accounted for, the strong-lensing masses required are consistent with MOND-based predictions, without the need for cluster-scale non-baryonic dark matter in the core regions.